Kitura/Swift-Kuery-ORM/README.md

 The ORM has several options available for identifying an instance of a model.

-### Automatic id assignment
+### Automatic ID assignment

-If you define your `Model` without specifying an id field, either using the `idColumnName` property or the default name of `id`, then the ORM will create an auto incrementing column named `id` in the database table for the `Model`, eg.
+If you define your `Model` without specifying an ID property, either by using the `idColumnName` property or the default name of `id`, then the ORM will create an auto-incrementing column named `id` in the database table for the model, eg.

 ```swift
 struct Person: Model {